OOIT-com/web3-apps/src/components/about/about.md

 - **Cloud-agnostic:** Liberated from the constraints of a single provider

-- **Transactionally secure:**  Safeguarded by the immutability of the blockchain
+- **Transactional secure:**  Safeguarded by the immutability of the blockchain

 - **End-to-end encrypted:** All sensitive data is encrypted